Turtles All the Way Down

 Malyanov cradles the child he's found

 Aleksandr Sokurov’s 1988 movie Days of Eclipse is often bracketed as sci-fi but there are no aliens, spaceships or weird tech in it.
 It’s not set in the future either.
 But there is something distinctly unworldly about it and it’s also based on a book by the Strugatsky brothers, who wrote the story Tarkovsky repurposed for Stalker, another movie often described as sci-fi but which also doesn’t slot right into that groove.
 Sokurov knew Tarkovsky, who is clearly the strongest influence on this strangely meditative movie you might call a homage to his mentor.
-Both feature single guys in what you might call a colonial setting.
-In Stalker the dude is hacking his … Read more
+Both feature single guys in a quasi-colonial setting.
+In Stalker the dude is hacking his way through a post-industrial … Read more

 Civil War